stryker-mutator/stryker-karma-runner/README.md

 The following Karma config options cannot be overridden:

 * `files`: The karma-runner will fill this based on the `files` and `mutate` configuration in the `stryker-conf.js` file (or your `karma.conf.js` file when using the *automatic setup*).
-* `coverageReporter`: Stryker-karma-runner will use its own coverage reporter for the initial test run and disabled it for testing the mutants.
+* `coverageReporter`: For the initial test run, the `stryker-karma-runner` will use its own coverage reporter.
+For testing the mutants, however, it will be disabled.
 * `autoWatch`, `singleRun`: Stryker needs full control on when to run the karma tests

 ### Full config example